-The Serial Peripheral Interface (SPI) is a high speed synchronous serial I/O system used to interconnect the main microprocessor to the following circuit blocks: EEprom (U21), Real Time Clock (U29), 24Vdc Logic Processor (U41), Display Multiplexer (U1), Program Card and Switch inputs (U25.4), and the RMS-Engine (U37).
+The Serial Peripheral Interface (SPI) is a high speed synchronous serial I/O system used to interconnect the main microprocessor to the following circuit blocks: EEprom (U21), Real Time Clock (U29), 24Vdc Logic Processor (U41), Display Multiplexer (U1), and the RMS-Engine (U37).

 Data is clocked out of the main microprocessor on the MOSI pin (U13.18) while data is clocked in on the MISO pin (U13.17).
 The SCLK signal (U13.20) provides the synchronous clock.
-A peripheral device must be selected by U14 before SPI transfers may take place.
+A peripheral device must be selected by U18 before SPI transfers may take place.